Reach plc

-Reach plc (known as Trinity Mirror between 1999 and 2018) is a British newspaper, magazine and digital publisher.
-It is one of Britain's biggest newspaper groups, publishing 240 regional papers in addition to the national Daily Mirror, Sunday Mirror, The Sunday People, Daily Express, Sunday Express, Daily Star, Daily Star Sunday as well as the Scottish Daily Record and Sunday Mail and the magazine OK!
-Since purchasing Local World, it has gained 83 print publications.
-Reach plc's headquarters are at Canary Wharf in London.
+Reach plc (known as Trinity Mirror between 1999 and 2018) is a British newsbrand, magazine and digital publisher.
+It is one of the UK and Ireland's largest commercial news groups, both in online audience and titles, with over 120 print and online brands, including nationals Daily Mirror, Daily Express, Sunday Express, Daily Star, local titles including the Manchester Evening News, Liverpool Echo, BirminghamLive, Nottingham Post and BelfastLive, as well as WalesOnline, OK! magazine, and the Scottish Daily Record and Sunday Mail.
+Reach plc's headquarters are at One Canada Square in London.
 It is listed on the London Stock Exchange.

 History

 The Daily Mirror was launched by Alfred Harmsworth, 1st Viscount Northcliffe, "for gentlewomen" in 1903.
 The company was first listed on the London Stock Exchange on 2 December 1953.
 In 1958 the International Publishing Company (IPC) acquired Mirror Group Newspapers, but IPC was in turn taken over by publishing giant Reed International in 1970.
 In 1984 Pergamon Holdings, a company owned by Robert Maxwell, acquired the Daily Mirror from Reed International.
 The company was relisted as Mirror Group in 1991.

 In 1991 the company was due to be investigated via an Anton Piller order for alleged theft of software from companies including Adobe Inc., Autodesk and Microsoft.
 The action was delayed as it coincided with Maxwell's death, but was recommenced in 1992.
 Subsequently it was reported that "At the Mirror Group, for instance, 700 out of the 800 software programs in use were found to be illegal".

 The company bought Scottish & Universal Newspapers in 1992, and in 1997 it acquired the Birmingham Post and Mail group of newspapers.
 In 1999 Trinity International Holdings, owners of the Liverpool Echo, merged with Mirror Group to form Trinity Mirror.

 During 2005 the company introduced a number of measures to manage discretionary spending more carefully, some of which attracted press attention.

 In 2007, the company sought to sell a number of titles: the Reading Chronicle was sold to Berkshire Media Group and 25 Trinity Mirror South titles were sold to Northcliffe Media.
 On 1 October 2007 it was announced that the sale of the Racing Post had been completed: the entire sale process had raised £263 million.

 In September 2008 the company announced that it would be closing the printing plant in Liverpool after 154 years of printing in the city, and transferring the work to Oldham.

 In February 2010, Trinity Mirror bought the regional M.E.N.
 Media and S&B Media divisions of Guardian Media Group, containing 22 local titles across Northern England and in Surrey and Berkshire.
 This included the Manchester Evening News and Reading Evening Post.

 In March 2010 Trinity Mirror stated that it would end its bout of staff cuts and newspaper closures.
 The announcement came as the company reported pre-tax profits of £72.7m for 2009, exceeding analysts expectations.